LiamWilbraham/taucauto/README.md

 The Windows executable has been created using pyinstaller (https://www.pyinstaller.org/).
 To use, place `taucauto.exe` in a folder containing the spectrum files and double click.

+**Currently trying to reduce the number of dependencies so that this can be uploaded to GitHub (file size is too large).
+For the time being, if you would like to use the Windows version, you can contact me. **

 ### Tauc plots
 A Tauc plot [1] is used to determine the optical bandgap, or Tauc gap, in semiconductors.
 The Tauc gap is often used to characterize practical optical properties of amorphous materials.